julieraptor/LIEE-DIFF-SVC-AI/README.md

 You are allowed to use this model for pretraining.

 If you used this model for pre-training, **please indicate that you used LIEE DIFF-SVC AI for pre-training** wherever you post samples of your voice model.

+Do not release a model for pre-training other models if it has already been pre-trained with LIEE.

 ### Disclaimer
 Julieraptor holds no responsibility to any incidents, damage, or loss by the user from downloading or using the voice model or character.